Trading Card Guide: How and Where to Sell Sports Cards

 Where to Sell Your Sports Cards

-eBay is the go-to selling platform for most, especially for sports cards and collectibles.
-If you’re comfortable listing your own items, finding buyers on eBay is a viable option.
-The auction-style and fixed price options give your listings flexibility. eBay also offers sellers great reach with their vastly large audience.
+Finding buyers on eBay is a viable option if you’re comfortable listing your own cards.
+The auction-style and fixed price options give your listings flexibility. eBay also offers sellers great reach with its vastly large audience.

-Facebook Marketplace
+Trading Cards on Facebook Marketplace

 Professional Sports Authenticator (PSA) is helpful in more ways than one.
 Depending on the desirability of your card it can be worth using their platform to grade and sell using their online forum.
-They are a trusted, reputable (and recognized) space in the collector community which will lend to the credibility of your listing.
-Sellers can upload photos for their sports memorabilia, vintage or modern, and then negotiate payment and shipping details directly with buyers.

-Forums can be a great place to connect with other collectors, gather information and ask questions.
-Blowout Forums is a great example and although you are unable to sell directly on Blowout, threads exist for these sports and hobbies:
+Forums can be a great place to connect with other collectors, gather information, and ask questions.
+Blowout Forums is a great example, and although you are unable to sell directly on Blowout, threads exist for these sports and hobbies:

 • Baseball